andreybond/rnu_thesis_latex/README.md

-# ISMA BSc Thesis LaTeX Template (XeLaTeX)
+# RNU BSc Thesis LaTeX Template (XeLaTeX)

-This template implements the key layout and styling rules from the provided ISMA guidelines (A4, 12pt, Times New Roman/Calibri, 1.5 line spacing, mirrored margins, outer page numbers, table/figure caption placement, chapter-based numbering, and an alphabetized bibliography).
+This template implements the key layout and styling rules from the provided RNU guidelines (A4, 12pt, Times New Roman/Calibri, 1.5 line spacing, mirrored margins, outer page numbers, table/figure caption placement, chapter-based numbering, and an alphabetized bibliography).

 Detailed LaTeX documentation can be found at [latex-project.org](https://www.latex-project.org/help/documentation/)